Ex-council homes (Preserved Right to Buy)

 You can find more details about Right to Acquire and you can discuss whether you are eligible for this scheme with your landlord.

 Voluntary Right to Buy pilot

 The government, in partnership with the National Housing Federation, launched a £200m pilot of the Voluntary Right to Buy across the Midlands in August 2018.
 Eligible housing association tenants in the East and West Midlands were able to register for a place on the pilot, with those who were successful given the opportunity to buy their home at a Right to Buy level discount.
 As the Midlands pilot had a fixed budget, the government was only able to fund a limited number of places through the pilot.
 To give everyone an equal chance to participate, places on the pilot were allocated by a ballot.

 A full evaluation of the pilot has been conducted.
 Data on homes sold under the Midlands pilot and the replacement homes which have been started is available on GOV.UK, and will be updated on an annual basis.

 The government will evaluate new pilot areas.
 We will announce more details on this in due course.

 Information for housing associations

-The Ministry of Housing, Communities and Local Government worked jointly with housing associations and the National Housing Federation (NHF) to produce guidance to support housing associations in the Midlands in preparing for and operating the pilot scheme.
+The Ministry of Housing, Communities and Local Government (now Department for Levelling Up, Housing and Communities) worked jointly with housing associations and the National Housing Federation (NHF) to produce guidance to support housing associations in the Midlands in preparing for and operating the pilot scheme.